Innovation is embedded in our DNA

 Meet Kalle Suurpää

-Kalle Suurpää (Vice President Valve Technology) has been working for the company for almost 4.5 years.
+Kalle Suurpää (Head of Valve Controls Business Line) has been working for the company since 2014.
 During his tenure, he has climbed the ranks to his current position in which he oversees technology development in valves and controllers.

 “My background is technical/mechanical engineering.
 While at technical university, I visited Neles - earlier Metso - a couple of times.
 However, I started my career in mobile communication working at Nokia as a program manager where I managed cross-functional teams in developing products and related services.
 After 15 years with Nokia - and later Microsoft - I decided the time was ripe to change industry sectors.
 As Neles was already no stranger to me, I was eager to join this company, and I haven’t been disappointed.
 Neles has a strong drive to innovate and is characterised by a dynamic work environment.
 I am involved in many projects with highly trained and motivated colleagues.
 I wouldn’t wish for more.”

 In 1973, Antti Nelimarkka, the creative engineer behind Neles range of valves, came up with an idea for a valve design that was quickly fine-tuned allowing production to commence in 1975.
 For the valves to be more reliable in demanding conditions and applications, Nelimarkka designed a metallic seat ring instead of a rubber one.